Basic Skills for Nebraska Librarians Courses

 Public Librarian Certification is

-having training in the basic skills of librarianship.
+training in the basic skills of librarianship.
 This requirement may

 be fulfilled by completion of formal education in an institution of higher

-learning, or completion of approved continuing education or certification
+learning or completion of approved continuing education or certification

 courses, including the Nebraska Library Basic Skills Training Courses.